launchdarkly/find-code-references-in-pull-request/README.md

 ### Monorepos

-This action does not currently support monorepos / searching for flags across LaunchDarkly projects.
+This action does not support monorepos or searching for flags across LaunchDarkly projects.

 <!-- action-docs-inputs -->
 ### Inputs